REQUEST FOR PROPOSALS

-All supporting documentation that was utilized in the development of the above deliverables (electronic).
+All supporting documentation that was utilized for the development of the aforementioned deliverables (electronic).

 6.0 FINANCIAL CONSIDERATIONS

-The total budget for this project should not exceed $52,000.00.
-The total budget for this project must include all costs associated with personnel, coordination, preparation of reports and required documentation, overhead costs, all eligible taxes and any other anticipated expenditures.
-This budget does not include travel expenses for the in-person gatherings; the project consultant will be reimbursed for travel expenses at current rates set by the Anishinabek nation.
+The total budget for this project should not exceed $15,000.
+The total budget for this project must include all costs associated with personnel, travel, key informant interviews, preparation of reports and required documentation, overhead costs, all eligible taxes and any other anticipated expenditures.

 8.0 PROPOSAL RESPONSE GUIDELINES